jsbisht/aws-developer-associate/xtc.md

 An EC2 instance needs to have access to the Internet, via the Internet Gateway or a NAT Instance/Gateway in order to access S3.

-trace all calls that your Node.js application hosted in elastic beanstalk sends to external HTTP web APIs as well as SQL database queries
+trace all calls that your Node.js application hosted in elastic beanstalk sends to external HTTP web APIs as well as SQL database queries.
 Enable the X-Ray daemon by including the xray-daemon.config configuration file in the .ebextensions directory of your source code.

 In-place deployment: The application on each instance in the deployment group is stopped, the latest application revision is installed, and the new version of the application is started and validated.
 You can use a load balancer so that each instance is deregistered during its deployment and then restored to service after the deployment is complete.